How to Hire a Los Angeles Juvenile Defense Attorney

 Maybe you think this does not matter, but your child needs to have some rapport with the lawyer.
 After all, your child is the client, not you (that’s the law).
 Your child is much more likely to be cooperative and helpful if he or she trusts the lawyer and feels like he or she can talk to him.
 While you, as the parent, will be an integral part of the process, the lawyer is required to speak with your child without you or anyone else in the room and must not disclose anything your child does not want disclosed.
 Some parents do not like this, but this level of trust is important in getting the best result for your child, which is exactly what you want.

 Jerod Gunsberg is a criminal defense attorney.
-If you want to find out if I practice what I preach, call me for a free consultation at 310-210-0744.
+If you want to find out if I practice what I preach, call me for a confidential consultation at (323) 633-3423 or get in touch via the secure contact form below.

 Let's talk